npapatheodorou/cudy-openwrt-tutorial/README.md

-# 🚀 Cudy WR3K + OpenWrt Tutorial
+# 🚀 Cudy + OpenWrt Tutorial

-This guide walks you through upgrading your **Cudy WR3K router** to OpenWrt, enabling LuCI Web UI, blocking ads, setting up WireGuard VPN (general steps and provider-specific instructions), and managing IPv6.
+This guide walks you through upgrading your **Cudy router** to OpenWrt, enabling LuCI Web UI, blocking ads, setting up WireGuard VPN (general steps and provider-specific instructions), and managing IPv6.

+# 🛒 Buying Suggestion
+Buying Suggestion: Prefer the Cudy WR3000E over other WR3000 variants if you plan to install OpenWrt — it offers significantly more memory, supports Wi-Fi 6, and overall provides excellent value for money (VFM)

 ------------------------------------------------------------------------